 Because the lucrative production and export of balsam were centered in Jericho, his position would have carried both importance and wealth.
 In the account, he arrived before the crowd who were later to meet with Jesus, who was passing through Jericho on his way to Jerusalem.
 He was short in stature and so was unable to see Jesus through the crowd (Luke 19:3).
 Zacchaeus then ran ahead and climbed a sycamore tree along Jesus’s path.
 When Jesus reached the spot he looked up at the sycamore tree (actually a sycamore-fig ficus sycomorus); addressed Zacchaeus by name, and told him to come down, for he intended to visit his house.
 So the crowd was shocked that Jesus, a religious teacher/prophet, would sully himself by being a guest of a sinner.

 The sycomore is referred to seven times in the Old Testament and once in the New Testament.
 Though it was not as common in the Holy Land, the sycomore was a very popular and valuable fruit tree in Jericho and Canaan.

 References In the Hebrew Bible

 In Psalms, sycomores are listed with vines as sources of food destroyed in the plagues inflicted on the Egyptians.
-In fact, this verse implies that Ficus sycomorus could not survive in the mountainous regions of Palestine and Egypt
+This verse implies that Ficus sycomorus could not survive in the mountainous regions of Palestine and Egypt